Optic Neuritis

 Evaluation

-• Color vision testing with particular attention to red desaturation.
+• Color vision testing: Particular attention should be given to red desaturation.

 Treatment / Management